Getting started with LoadGen End-to-End Monitoring Cloud

 These options are part of LoadGen's commitment to providing valuable performance insights while ensuring the privacy and security of your data.

-Step 2: Agents
+Step 2: LoadGen Cloud Agents

 Date and times will be sent from the LoadGen Agents in UTC format

-All of the dates and times which are retrieved from the LoadGen Agents are stored in UTC date and time format.
+All of the dates and times that are retrieved from the LoadGen Agents are stored in UTC date and time format.
 To convert this to your time zone you can use the AddHours( [ActualTime], +n or -n) function.
 Read more about working with this data in this article.

 The first time you run this wizard you must perform a couple of steps: